Hootton History, Family Crest & Coats of Arms

 Early History of the Hootton family

-Another 166 words (12 lines of text) covering the years 1600 and 1672 are included under the topic Early Hootton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hootton research.
+Another 99 words (7 lines of text) covering the years 1600 and 1672 are included under the topic Early Hootton History in all our PDF Extended History products and printed products wherever possible.

 Hootton Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Hootton has undergone many spelling variations, including Hooton, Hootton, Hooten, Hootten and others.

 Early Notables of the Hootton family (pre 1700)